Hotel Bulwar ****, Toruń

 fortress wall

-A fortress wall was erected as an extension of the building’s southern wall, along the Filadelfijski Boulevard, parallel to the Vistula River.
-Its function was to protect the embankment constructed in the western part of the building.
-The construction of the wall was ultimately halted at the turn of the 1960s and 1970s, during the development of the access road from the Piłsudski Bridge.
-Today, the wall is an integral part of the site, most visible from the terrace of the Bulwar Restaurant and the underground parking area.
+Extending from the building’s southern wall along Bulwar Filadelfijski (formerly Nadbrzeżna Street), a fortress wall was built parallel to the Vistula River.
+Its purpose was to protect the embankment created on the western side of the building.
+Construction of the wall was ultimately halted in the late 1960s and early 1970s during the development of the Piłsudski Bridge access ramp.
+Today, it remains an integral part of the site—most visible from the terrace of the Bulwar Restaurant and the underground car park.

 Illustration: Marcin Wichrowski